wincowgerDEV/ocean_plastic_modeling/README.md

 - PelletDensityNoSqKm: concentration of plastic pellets in number per square kilometer.
 - v10Mps: wind speed in meters per second if provided.

-## TrawlData/RawFiles holds the raw data from all datasets that were merged to build the dataset used in this study.
+## [TrawlData/RawFiles](https://github.com/wincowgerDEV/ocean_plastic_modeling/tree/main/TrawlData/RawFiles) holds the raw data from all datasets that were merged to build the dataset used in this study.

-## Wind monthly holds the monthly wind raster grid used to assess historic wind conditions.
+## [WindMonthly](https://github.com/wincowgerDEV/ocean_plastic_modeling/tree/main/WindMonthly) holds the monthly wind raster grid used to assess historic wind conditions.

-## Model grid holds the oceanographic model used as a reference for expected concentrations.
+## [ModelGrid](https://github.com/wincowgerDEV/ocean_plastic_modeling/tree/main/ModelGrid) holds the oceanographic model used as a reference for expected concentrations.